-Along the west coast of the island Fur
+With the ferry to the island Fur

 The view from the top of Lille Knudshoved.
-A great place to eat your lunch!

-The mo-clay pits
+The mo-clay pits at Fur

 An odd but beautiful rock called Bispehuen.